GitHubDragonFly/Android_User_Controls/README.md

 - Add the control's java file to your app's Main/java/com.e.whatever folder (copy-paste).
 - Add the control's xml file to your app's Main/res/values folder (copy-paste).
-- Save it all, Sync with Gradle, Build/Rebuild Project, open one of your layout files and look for the new control under "Project".
+- Save it all, Sync with Gradle, Build/Rebuild Project, open one of your activity layout files and look for the new control under "Project".

 # Licensing
 These are all licensed under MIT License.